-Artistic skills —discipline, communication, cooperation, calculation, outreach, calmness, focus, organization, attention to fine detail, etc. — are applicable to all areas of life — were honed in the fine arts.
-My teachers applied those in their guidance of me.
-I was so grateful and inspired by their passions as educators, that education became a primary passion of my own.
+Skills like: scheduling, communication, cooperation, calculation, outreach, calmness, focus, organization, attention to fine detail — are applicable to all areas of life — were honed in the fine arts.
+My teachers applied those in their mentorship of me.
+I stay grateful and inspired by their passions as educators.
+That same passion passed on to me, stronger than ever.

-I am always inspired to guide today's violinists, violists, and composers to become the dynamic, far-reaching, culture-penetrating artists tomorrow needs, and being an example of this.
+My primary life-passion is to guide today's artists to become the dynamic, far-reaching, culture-penetrating artists tomorrow needs, and being an example of this.

-When asked in a televised PBS interview to "describe the best teacher in three words,” I answered, “still a student”.
+When asked in a PBS interview to "describe the best teacher in three words,” I answered, “still a student”.
 I stand by this one-hundred percent.
 My mentors led by example, and allowed students to see their learning processes in real time.
-I observed that they never stopped learning.
-I observed that they remained humble enough to learn from anyone, anytime, anywhere.
+I observed that they never stopped learning and remained humble enough to learn from anyone, anytime, anywhere.

-From my mentors, I learned the insatiable persistence to improve, and adopted their uncompromising integrity in the professional world, and adopted their passion for educating.
+From my mentors, I inherited an insatiable persistence to improve, learned their uncompromising integrity in the professional world, and adopted their passion for educating.
 This career model formed the motto of my own teaching philosophy — “Teach by example.”